The Guardian Law team

 P.H.H. v.
 N.R.Y., 2015 BCSC 320

-Bruce practises civil, family and child protection law and has strong experience in negotiation, mediation, and litigation before all levels of Court in British Columbia.
+Bruce practices family and child protection law and has strong experience in negotiation, mediation, and litigation before both the Provincial and Supreme Court of British Columbia.

 Bruce particularly specializes in helping families navigate matters regarding child custody, visitation, and parenting arrangements.
 He also assists parents in their disputes with the Ministry of Children and Family Development.
 Bruce brings compassion, a comprehensive skillset and a strategic approach to his practise.